 buffer on the west side of the estuary approximately 20 years ago.
 The most recent enhancement actions vastly improve the estuary's ability to support a variety of ecosystem functions, species, and habitats, and serve as a healthier natural resource for our community.

 The Padden Creek Estuary is dominated by a mudflat, a highly productive habitat type capable of supporting a large biomass.
 This nutrient rich environment is ideal for forage fish and juvenile salmonids.
 Padden Creek Estuary is the largest area of mudflats within the City limits north of Chuckanut Bay.
 However, urban and industrial development surrounding the estuary have impaired the ecological processes of the ecosystem including: tidal exchange, tidal channel formation and maintenance, sediment deposition, and detritus recruitment.

 Recent restoration efforts have improved the ecosystem functions of Padden Creek Estuary by restoring salt marsh habitat, stabilizing slopes along the estuary boundary, improving the vegetated buffer, and removing treated creosote pilings and other debris.
-In addition, the City is installing an underground
+In addition, the City installed an underground

-water quality improvement facility adjacent the estuary that will capture and treat polluted runoff draining to Padden Estuary from 90 acres of urban uplands.
-Together, these improvements will greatly increase the habitat value and functionality of this vital pocket estuary.
+water quality improvement facility adjacent to the estuary that captures and treats polluted runoff draining to Padden Estuary from 90 acres of urban uplands.
+Together, these improvements greatly increase the habitat value and functionality of this vital pocket estuary.

 Small estuaries, or pocket estuaries, including the Padden Creek Estuary, have become increasingly valuable as the amount of intertidal habitat in Bellingham Bay has decreased.
 It is estimated that 282 acres of aquatic land have been lost in inner Bellingham Bay, and most of that acreage is intertidal estuarine habitat associated with streams.